Cloud-PG/interLink/README.md

 $SIDECARURL -> the URL to allow InterLink to communicate with the Sidecar module (docker, slurm, etc).
 No need to specify port here
 $SIDECARPORT -> the Sidecar listening port.
 Docker default is 4000, Slurm default is 4001
 $SIDECARSERVICE -> can be "docker" or "slurm" only (for the moment).
 If SIDECARPORT is not set, will set Sidecar Port in the code to default settings.
+$TSOCKS -> true or false, to use tsocks library allowing proxy networking.
+Working on Slurm sidecar at the moment.
+$TSOCKSPATH -> path to your tsocks library
 ```

 ENVS and config naming matches, so you will just find the config names to be the lowercases of the ENVS naming